lusingander/cargo-sort-derives/README.md

-      --preserve       Preserve the original order for unspecified derive attributes (only applies when --order is used) --check          Check if the derive attributes are sorted --color <TYPE>   Use colored output [default: auto] [possible values: auto, always, never] -h, --help           Print help
+      --preserve       Preserve the original order for unspecified derive attributes (only applies when --order is used) --check          Check if the derive attributes are sorted --color <TYPE>   Use colored output [default: auto] [possible values: auto, always, never] --config <FILE>  The path to the config file
+  -h, --help           Print help
   -V, --version        Print version
 ```